defold/extension-steam/docs/index.md

 This extension provides an interface to integrate a game with the Steamworks SDK.

-## WORK IN PROGRESS

-This extension is still in development and should only be used for testing.

 ## Installation

 To use Steam in your Defold project, add a version of the Steam extension to your `game.project` dependencies from the list of available [Releases](https://github.com/defold/extension-steam/releases).
 Find the version you want, copy the URL to ZIP archive of the release and add it to the project dependencies.